dostiemat/curly-journey/README.md

 But it is possible to add our own album cover with the following steps:
 1. Right click on an album
 2. Click on "Album Info"
-3. Select the image in the top-left corner
+3. Select the image frame in the top-left corner
 4. Paste the image of our choice

 ## What the script does